Technological Education BTechEd

 Years 3 and 4

-In years 3 and 4 you will further develop your skills across a broad range of technological courses by exploring themes such as technology and society, energy, materials and sustainable resources.
+In years 3 and 4 you will further develop your skills across a broad range of technological courses by exploring themes such as technology and society, materials and sustainable resources.
 In year 4, you are able to select an elective study in Advanced 3D Design or Engineering Systems and Robotics.

 Special Glasgow feature

-In keeping with policy within Scottish Education it is envisaged that students within this degree may have an opportunity to study courses within their undergraduate degree which are at a Masters level.
+In keeping with Scottish Education policy, it is envisaged that students on this programme may have an opportunity to study courses within their undergraduate degree which are at Masters level.

 Partnership and industry links